API

 # Headers

-In order to receive JSON response from Tratta API, a client must send header containing Accept: application/json
+To receive a JSON response from the Tratta API, the client must send a header containing Accept: application/json.

 # Environments